tsmtzs/humanSoundSculpture/PREPARATION-SOFTWARE.md

 mkcert -install
 ```

-Web clients must install the root certificate.
+Web clients should install the root certificate.
 This is the `rootCA.pem` file located under `mkcert -CAROOT`.
 Copy this file to `public/`.
 ```bash
 # First, change directory to humanSoundSculpture